Cameron Rowland: 91020000 (2016)

 In 2016, Rowland staged the exhibition 91020000 at Artists Space in New York.
 The title is derived from Artists Space’s customer account number with Corcraft, a company that manufactures affordable commodities to sell to government agencies, schools, and non-profit organizations, like Artists Space.
 Rowland purchased four courtroom benches made of oak, a particle board office desk, and seven cast aluminum manhole rings through a partnership with Artists Space.
 These objects were laid across the presentation space, leaving the viewer to observe without knowing their significance until they pick up the paper accompanying the work which tells them the objects were made by the cheap labor of New York State’s prison inmates.
 Rowland interprets the prison labor force to be a practiced form of neo-slavery that continues to thrive in our present economy.

 In Rowland’s essay explaining the work, they explicate how the 13th Amendment made it possible to incarcerate ex-slaves for vagrancy, allowing private companies and later state governments to exploit prisoners’ free labor.
-They also explain how a similar tactic was used during the war on drugs in the 1970’s, and since then the country has seen a massive rise in incarceration, especially among African Americans.
+They also explain how a similar tactic was used during the war on drugs in the 1970s, and since then the country has seen a massive rise in incarceration, especially among African Americans.

 Rowland approaches their role as an artist to be like an investigative reporter, seeking out intellectual, factual, and material evidence to support their written claims.
 They also assume the role of active consumer by taking ownership of the objects as a form of antagonism.
 They reclaim these objects that are markers of corrupt history, stripping the objects of their use-value, and positioning them as relics of structural racism.

 A work included in the show is Disgorgement (2016), which is a contractual agreement.
 Similar to how Rowland used some of D37s budget, they used some of the budget from the show to purchase $10,000 worth of the insurance company Aetna's shares, which held slave insurance policies for slave owners prior to the abolition of slavery, planning to hold onto the shares until the US government makes financial reparations for slavery, at which time the shares will be liquidated toward the payment of reparations.